 - Total Protein: 15 grams

-- Cost: Under starts at $42 for a 2-day kit (feeds one person and contains 15 servings) and $285 for the 14-day kit (100 servings).
-Contains 14 breakfasts, 28 lunch/dinner options.
-Suitable for one person for 14 days or two people for seven days.
+- Cost: Under $50 for a 2-day kit (feeds one person and contains 15 servings).
+Alternatively, you can opt for the 14-day kit (100 servings) which contains 14 breakfasts and 28 lunch/dinner options.
+This kit is best suitable for one person for 14 days or two people for seven days.
 These are the perfect prolonged shelf life prepper food to throw in your emergency food kits.

-— These are grab-and-go buckets that ranges by meal type and servings per bucket.
-Servings-per-bucket range from 40-296.
+- Emergency Food Kits: These are grab-and-go buckets that range by meal type and servings per bucket.

-- Serving Size: Available in buckets ranging from 40-296 servings.
+- Serving Size: Available in buckets ranging from 60 to 104 servings.

 - Calories per serving: 200